mnielsen/cognitivemedium/_posts/2019-11-23-f-equals-ma.md

 Putting it in somewhat fuzzier terms, and at the risk of repeating
-myself: _F = ma_ derives its power from the (implicit) assertion that there is a simple unversal force law that lets us figure out _F_ for a particular configuration of matter.
+myself: _F = ma_ derives its power from the (implicit) assertion that there is a simple universal force law that lets us figure out _F_ for a particular configuration of matter.
 And so the configuration of matter completely determines the acceleration of a test particle.
 There is no _a priori_ reason this ought to be true.
 It's an absolutely incredible